tsionbirhanu/lumen-chatbot/README.md

    # Lumen Chatbot

-      Overview
 Lumen Chatbot is an intelligent, AI-powered chatbot application designed to provide seamless real-time interactions with users.
 It offers features like secure authentication, Google OAuth integration, personalized chatbot responses, and chat history management, making it an efficient and user-friendly platform for meaningful conversations.

 # Features
-   Authentication**
+   ## 1. **Authentication**
-   Credential-based Login**: Users can securely log in using their username and password.
+   Credential-based Login: Users can securely log in using their username and password.
-   Google OAuth Integration**: Allows users to log in with their Google account for quick and secure access.
+   Google OAuth Integration: Allows users to log in with their Google account for quick and secure access.

 ## 2. **Chat Functionality**
    Real-time, intelligent responses powered by Google’s Generative Language API.